mbrandonw/mbrandonw.github.io/_drafts/algbera-of-predicates-and-sorting-functions.md

 }
 ```

-We want to sort an array of users `[User]` first by their last name, then first name, and then finally to ensure a well-defined sorting of the array we will sort by `id` just case two users have the exact same name.
+We want to sort an array of users `[User]` first by their last name, then first name, and then finally to ensure a well-defined sorting of the array we will sort by `id` just in case two users have the exact same name.
 To begin we define a few basic comparators to help us out:

 ```swift
 let idComparator = Comparator<User> {